Sudo-Harsh-learner/-Assessment-Functions-and-Errors---ETH-AVAX/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "MyToken" contract from the dropdown menu, and then click on the "Deploy" button.

 Once the contract is deployed, you can interact with it by calling the Mint or Burn function.
-Click on the "MyContract" contract in the left-hand sidebar, and then click on the "setValue" function.
-Then, enter the value.
+Click on the "MyContract" contract in the left-hand sidebar, and then click on the "setStudentStatus" function.
+Then, enter the value and click on "setMarks".
 Finally, click on the "transact" button to execute the function and set the new value.
-The same can be performed with divide but it will need two numbers one is divident and other is divisor.
+Then, call "getTotalMarks" and "CGPA" methods to get the results.

 ## Authors